Higher U(1)-gerbe connections in geometric prequantization: Motivation

-We observe now that all this has a simple natural reformulation in terms of the maps into the {smooth moduli stacks} \cite{FScSt, NikolausSchreiberStevensonII} that classify -- better: {modulate} -- principal bundles and principal connections.
-This reformulation exhibits an abstract characterization of prequantum geometry which immediately generalizes to higher geometric contexts richer than traditional differential geometry \cite{dcct}.
-In \ref{TheNeedForHigherPrequantumGeometryFromExtendedLocalGeometricQuantization} below we say why such a generalization is indeed desireable and in \ref{Survey} we survey constructions and results in higher geometric prequantum theory.
+We now observe that all of this has a simple natural reformulation in terms of the maps into the {smooth moduli stacks} \cite{FScSt, NikolausSchreiberStevensonII} that classify -- or better: that {modulate} -- principal bundles with connections.
+This reformulation immediately generalizes to higher geometric contexts richer than traditional differential geometry.
+In \ref{TheNeedForHigherPrequantumGeometryFromExtendedLocalGeometricQuantization} below we say why such a generalization is indeed desireable and in \ref{Survey} we survey constructions and results in higher geometric prequantum theory, which we will need in order to present the examples and applications in the final part \ref{Examples} of the article.
+We refer the reader to \cite{dcct} for a comprehensive treatment of the higher geometrical constructions of which we will make use.